Center for Healthcare Delivery Science Research Projects

 Site Co-Principal Investigator, Jennifer P. Stevens

 Studies have shown that low tidal volume ventilation (LTVV) is one of the most effective therapies for treating acute respiratory distress syndrome (ARDS), but its use remains low.
-This multi-site project, led by Dr. Curtis Weiss of NorthShore University HealthSystem, seeks to identify the facilitators and barriers to LTVV adoption and the differences that exist between academic and community settings.
-The goal of the study is to advance implementation science by providing a model for how data science and network science can be applied to understand the adoption of complex interventions.
-This project is being conducted across an international consortium of medical centers and is funded by the National Institutes of Health.
+This multi-site project, led by Dr. Curtis Weiss of NorthShore University HealthSystem, sought to identify the facilitators and barriers to LTVV adoption and the differences that exist between academic and community settings.
+The goal of the study was to advance implementation science by providing a model for how data science and network science can be applied to understand the adoption of complex interventions.
+This project was conducted across an international consortium of medical centers and was funded by the National Institutes of Health.

 Principal Investigator, Mary T. LaSalvia

 Missed or delayed cancer diagnoses represent a critical and costly patient safety issue in ambulatory care.
 Despite established guidelines for screening, diagnosis, referral, and treatment for various types of cancer, guideline-concordant care too often relies on the vigilance of individual clinicians equipped with inadequate tools and supporting resources to ensure reliable completion of critical steps needed to either detect or exclude early cancer.
-This two-year project seeks to establish an ambulatory safety net to reduce the risk of missed or delayed diagnoses of colorectal, lung and prostate cancer.
-Year 1 of the project includes a gap analysis to determine the prevalence and root causes of cancer screening care gaps in the BIDMC outpatient population at Health Care Associates (HCA).
-This gap analysis will include population-level review of structured EHR data in order to categorize all patients into "effectively screened," "in process," or "referred."
-Year 2 of the project includes establishing a registry tool and implementing a patient navigator to track changes in rates of screening and follow up of abnormal results.
+This project seeks to establish an ambulatory safety net to reduce the risk of missed or delayed diagnoses of colorectal cancer.
+The project includes a gap analysis to determine the prevalence and root causes of cancer screening care gaps in the BIDMC outpatient population at Health Care Associates (HCA).
+The project includes establishing a registry tool and implementing a patient navigator to track changes in rates of screening and follow up of abnormal results.
 This project is funded by The Risk Management Foundation of the Harvard Medical Institutions Incorporated (CRICO/RMF).

 Principal Investigator, Jennifer P. Stevens